ROB KIRCHER Psychological suspense Thriller author

 Among Liberty Studios' most notable contributions is the creation and production of the iconic HBO program-opening sequence, "HBO in Space," which remains a memorable landmark in television history.

-ELLIOT KASTNER (1930–2010) was a prominent American film producer known for independently financing and producing more than 60 films, many of which were literary adaptations featuring major stars like Marlon Brando, Jack Nicholson, and Richard Burton.
-He was a key figure in the international film scene, often based out of London's Pinewood Studios.
-Kastner was involved in several high-profile and commercially successful films, including:
+ELLIOT KASTNER (1930–2010) was a prominent American film producer celebrated for independently financing and producing over 60 films.
+Many of his works were notable literary adaptations that showcased major stars such as Marlon Brando, Jack Nicholson, and Richard Burton.
+Kastner played a significant role in the international film industry, often working from London's Pinewood Studios.
+Throughout his career, he was involved in several high-profile and commercially successful productions.

-Kastner started his career in the mail room of the William Morris Agency and quickly rose to become a literary and talent agent.
-He served as a vice president of production at Universal Pictures for two years before becoming an independent producer, a role in which he thrived.
-He was known for his relentless and charming negotiating style, which enabled him to package significant talent and secure funding for diverse projects, ranging from commercial action films to cerebral adaptations of works by authors like Iris Murdoch and Vladimir Nabokov.
-He died of cancer on June 30, 2010, in London, at the age of 80.
+Kastner began his career in the mail room at the William Morris Agency, quickly advancing to become a literary and talent agent.
+He went on to serve as vice president of production at Universal Pictures for two years before choosing the path of independent producing, where he truly flourished.
+Kastner was renowned for his persistent yet charming negotiating style, which enabled him to assemble impressive casts and secure funding for a wide range of projects—from commercial action hits to thoughtful adaptations of works by authors such as Iris Murdoch and Vladimir Nabokov.
+He passed away from cancer on June 30, 2010, in London, at the age of 80.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.